 Telecommuting & Alternative Work Schedules

 IU campuses remain open with limited operations.
-Employees are expected to telecommute, or work on campus if they have been designated as On-Campus Essential by university Vice Presidents, Deans, and Chancellors.
+Employees are expected to telecommute or work on campus if they have been approved to do so by their unit head.
 During this time, unit heads are encouraged to be as flexible as possible to help staff and temporary employees telecommute (work from home) where at all possible.

 We recognize that there may be times when employees require additional support.
 If you confront a particularly difficult circumstance, contact your supervisor or or 812-856-1234 for guidance and clarification.